jmr-lab/f1-etl-pipeline/README.md

 # F1 ETL Pipeline

-ETL pipeline that transforms raw Ergast F1 CSV data into an analytics-ready dataset for Formula 1 analytics and driver GOAT analysis.
+An ETL pipeline that transforms raw Ergast F1 CSV data into an analytics-ready dataset for Formula 1 analytics and driver GOAT analysis.

 ## Overview